 |Death||June 21, 2018 Washington D.C.|

 Update: Fox News’ iconic commentator Charles Krauthammer is dead at 68.
 He died in Washington D.C. on June 21, 2018 due to cancer.

 The Pulitzer Prize winner left a note before his death, which suggested that his cancer had returned and that he had not more than a few weeks left to live.
 He had gone MIA for a while before suddenly giving fans the dark news about his health.
 He was not going to make it.
 What happened to Charles Krauthammer?
 The prominent media personality underwent surgery months ago but complications arose, and up until a couple of days ago, fans were only aware that he was still recovering.

 What Happened to Charles Krauthammer?

 In September 2017, Charles Krauthammer went MIA from Fox News’ panel.
 The political commentator garnered a massive fan base with his invaluable insight on issues.
-And countless people tuned into Fox News to watch Krauthammer whether they’d agree with him or otherwise.
+And countless people tuned into Fox News to watch Krauthammer, whether they’d agree with him or not.

 That’s why his absence from the studio was glaring.

-Fortunately, Krauthammer’s colleague, Bret Baier, informed viewers that the columnist is recovering from surgery.
-And although Krauthammer’s condition is undisclosed, he provided updates through Baier occasionally.
+Fortunately, Krauthammer’s colleague, Bret Baier informed viewers that the columnist was recovering from surgery, and he updated fans on Krauthammer’s health status when he could.

 The surgery was reportedly successful.
 However, Krauthammer has reportedly suffered a few setbacks on the path to recovery.
-As a result, he hasn’t been able to get back in the studio soon enough.
+As a result, he hasn’t been able to get back in the studio.